 This elegant restaurant is the first to treat Dayak home cooking as true cuisine.
-The chef, classically trained in the Western tradition, takes traditional recipes, many of them Iban (a few are Kelabit, Kayan or Bidayuh), and fresh, organic jungle veggies to create mouth-watering dishes unlike anything else you’ve ever tasted.
+The chef, classically trained in a Western style, uses traditional recipes, many of them Iban (a few are Kelabit, Kayan or Bidayuh), and fresh, organic jungle produce to create mouth-watering dishes unlike anything you’ve ever tasted.
 Situated 2km southeast of Old Chinatown.

 The dining room is packed with unusual indigenous artefacts and the menu urges diners to have a walk around to view them.
 Vegetarian dishes, made without lard, are available upon request; staff are happy to explain the origin of each dish.
 A meal at the Dyak (the restaurant uses the colonial-era spelling of the word) is not to be missed.